Home

 Serotonin acts within your body to promote feelings of sleepiness, calm, and relaxation.

-Without adequate levels of serotonin in your system, you will have a hard time feeling sleepy enough to rest soundly.
-And without adequate levels of tryptophan within your brain, you will not be able to produce significant amounts of serotonin.
+Without adequate levels of serotonin in your system, you might have a hard time feeling sleepy enough to rest soundly.
+And without adequate levels of tryptophan within your brain, you may not be able to produce significant amounts of serotonin.

 The challenge with shuttling tryptophan through to your brain is that it has to compete with other amino acids for access to the limited number of channels that line your blood-brain barrier.
 And tryptophan tends to be outnumbered by other amino acids in natural foods.